fpoij2po23hrj0798ahrviupn4/campaign-notes/dnd14.md

             - Darz hits Bird 6 for 7 damage
             - Bird 6 hits Darz for 6 damage
             - Oberon moves
-            - Darathra hits Bird 6 for 12 damage, killing it
+            - Daratha hits Bird 6 for 12 damage, killing it
             - Bird 3 is charmed
             - Dagon misses Bird 3
                 - Bonus attack hits for 8 damage